Innovix-Matrix-Systems/ims-pocketbase-baas-starter/docs/README.md

 Comprehensive guide for creating custom API routes and endpoints:

-- Creating custom route handlers and registration
+- Creating custom route handlers and registration following the new consistent pattern
-- Route organization and file structure
+- Route organization and file structure with array-based configuration
 - Integration with Swagger documentation
 - Authentication and middleware integration
 - Request/response handling and validation